 Cancer.Net Associate Editor: Psychosocial Oncology

-Lidia Schapira, MD, is a medical oncologist at the Gillette Center for Breast Oncology at the Massachusetts General Hospital and Assistant Professor of Medicine at Harvard Medical School.
+Dr. Lidia Schapira, is a medical oncologist at the Massachusetts General Hospital and Associate Professor of Medicine at Harvard Medical School.
 She graduated from Dartmouth Medical School and trained at the Beth Israel Hospital and the Brigham and Women's Hospital.
 Dr. Schapira specializes in the care of women with breast cancer.

 Dr. Schapira's clinical research is dedicated to improving treatments for breast cancer.
 She is a co-investigator in a longitudinal study of young women with breast cancer that addresses all aspects of the experience and illness in this population.
 In addition to her work in breast cancer, Dr. Schapira has conducted research focused on improving communication between patients and physicians with the ultimate goal of improving the experience of patients living with cancer and their loved ones.
 She has pioneered workshops and developed educational programs to improve the communication skills of cancer clinicians both nationally and internationally.
 Dr. Schapira has also studied the root causes of health disparities in the U.S., and developed trainings for community health workers to raise awareness of cancer clinical trials and eliminate social barriers to participation for underserved minorities.
 She is actively involved in global oncology efforts to improve access to cancer care in low- and medium-resource countries.
 Collaborating with experts in neuroscience and psychology, she is currently investigating novel ways of improving the therapeutic connection between patients and clinicians.